-If you’ve been wondering how your business profit numbers compare to others in your industry or if you’re thinking of entering a new industry, then this is the guide for you.
+If you’ve been wondering how your business profit numbers compare to others in your industry or if you’re considering entering a new industry, this is the guide for you.
 We’ve broken down the data sets from our friends over at the Australian Bureau of Statistics and drilled down to uncover who is making money… and who isn’t.

 So, without further fanfare…

 How much profit do Australian Businesses Make?
 Based on Company Size.